 “No. She seemed great.
 She was looking forward to finishing the upgrades to the NPC module.
 She was pumped.”

-“The police are saying her death was a suicide.”
+“The local authorities are saying her death was a suicide.”
 Ferrox broke eye contact.
 “You never really know what someone’s going through… Sometimes you miss the signs.”

 “Not Pyra.
 If she wasn’t happy, she told everyone.”